peachpiecompiler/peachpie-docs/docs/net/type-system.md

 <?php
 foreach ($enumerable as $key => &$value) { $value = 0; }
 ```
-In order to support iteration by reference, the enumerable object must return value of type `PhpAlias` from the enumerator.
+In order to support an iteration by reference, the enumerable object must return value of type `PhpAlias` from the enumerator.
 Otherwise an exception of type `InvalidOperationException` is thrown.

 ## System.Delegate

-PHP's concept of callables works with `string` pointing to a function name, `array` of two dimensions referring to a class and its method, classes with `__invoke` method or instances of `Closure` class.
-Variables of these types, denoted as `callable`, can be used for indirect calls like as depicted in the sample below:
+PHP's concept of callables works with `string` pointing to a function name, `array` of two dimensions referring to a class and its method, classes with the `__invoke` method or instances of the `Closure` class.
+Variables of these types, denoted as `callable`, can be used for indirect calls as depicted in the sample below:

 ```php
 <?php